 The current G3 Ion 12 boasts improvements that make transitioning more efficient.
 While not as intuitive as alpine-heeled bindings like the Salomon S/Lab Shift or Marker Kingpin 13, adapting to the system didn’t take long, and transitioning between modes quickly became seamless.
 Switching from walk to ski mode requires pressing the toe piece lever down to the “ski” position (it still keeps the pins in the boot but unlocks them and allows the binding to release as intended if you take a fall).
 You can then pull the heel piece to disengage the auto-rotation lock and pivot it so that the pins face forward, stepping down to snap into the binding.
 While I’ve found that the heel piece rotates easily in either direction, some have reported it being so difficult to turn that they have to remove their skis.
 Thankfully, I haven’t had that happen yet.
 To transition back to walk mode: click out, rotate the heel, press your boot into the bumper to guide your foot into the toe piece, and step down to disengage the brakes.

-At 2 pounds 9.2 ounces, the Ion 12 isn’t the lightest tech binding on the market, nor is it the heaviest.
+At 2 pounds 9.3 ounces, the Ion 12 isn’t the lightest tech binding on the market, nor is it the heaviest.
 Options in the same weight class include the Dynafit ST Rotation (2 lbs.
-12 oz.) and Fritschi Tecton 12 (2 lbs.
-14 oz.), both of which give the Ion 12 a run for its money performance-wise but don’t quite match the ease of use.
-And although almost a pound heavier than the Salomon MTN (1 lb.
+10.7 oz.) and Fritschi Tecton 12 (2 lbs.
+12.4 oz.), both of which give the Ion 12 a run for its money performance-wise but don’t quite match the ease of use.
+And although almost a pound heavier than the Salomon MTN Pure (1 lb.
 12 oz.), the Ion 12 is a moderately better and more versatile all-rounder, especially given its DIN range and downhill ability.
 I consider the Ion 12 light enough for hours on the skin track but burly enough to provide power and instill confidence on the way down.
-If weight is a major concern, G3 does make the Ion LT 12—a lighter, brakeless alternative that checks in a full pound lighter than the Ion at 1 pound 9.3 ounces.
+If weight is a major concern, check out G3’s own Zed 12—a lighter, brakeless alternative that checks in a full pound lighter than the Ion at 1 pound 9.3 ounces.

-Despite the undeniable craftsmanship of the Ion 12, it’s worth outlining two major durability issues I experienced (as well as a recall a couple years ago that affected the front heel body screws on some Ion 12s).
-To provide some context: both my wife and I used the Ion (both the 10 and 12 models) for several years with no issues—until this season (winter 2017-2018), when my bindings suffered some mechanical defects.
+Despite the undeniable craftsmanship of the Ion 12, it’s worth outlining two major durability issues I experienced (as well as a recall a few years ago that affected the front heel body screws on some Ion 12s).
+To provide some context: both my wife and I used the Ion (both the 10 and 12 models) for several years with no issues—until the 2017-2018 season, when my bindings suffered some mechanical defects.
 Thankfully, neither issue rendered the bindings useless (a blessing, since I do 95 percent of my skiing far from civilization or a ski shop).

 The first issue was as follows: I was skinning over a depressed area in the skin track, which caused the ski to flex and the boot sole length (BSL) to shorten as myf foot came down.
 When my ski crested the depression, the BSL re-lengthened and the edge of my boot caught the lip of the heel, snapping it off under the pressure.
 This rendered the climbing aids tensionless, flopping around with every step I took in walk mode.
 And the second issue: One of the brake arms torqued under pressure and bent, causing the plastic mold that holds it in place to snap off.
 This left one brake arm dangling around uselessly, on the verge of falling off.